edbury/gremlin-camp/src/site/notes/spaces/mosh/towns/Towns.md

 #### Hire Apprentice

 - At the guild hall, one can hire a skilled apprentice.
 An apprentice provides help (+1D) to a trade or craft skill.
 One may hire a single apprentice per stay in town.
-- To check if an apprentice is available, test Circles against the appropriate factors.
+- To check if an apprentice is available, test Circles against the appropriate modifiers.
 - If a guild is on strike or any town event includes the guild, then apprentices for that guild are unavailable.

 ##### Hiring an Apprentice Circles Modifiers